 The purpose of the HSPP is to ensure the health system is more agile, better equipped and increasingly responsive to the evolving virus that is COVID-19.

-The Health System Preparedness Programme is a significant priority for the Ministry of Health in building health system readiness so it can sustainably manage COVID-19 over the longer term.
+The Health System Preparedness Programme is a significant priority for the Ministry of Health, working with the 20 district health boards in building health system readiness so it can sustainably manage COVID-19, and other pandemics or significant events that impact the health system, over the longer term.

 A key objective of this is to support the health system to better manage COVID-19 cases in the community by:

 - Keeping the number of people who get COVID-19 as low as possible

 - Meeting the health and social needs of people with COVID-19 in the home and community, with effective pathways to hospital care if needed

 - Keeping health system capacity available to manage acute and planned care.